 Furthermore, an application may follow different strategies for different components.

-For example, the URI "amqp://", in which all components are absent, might result in an AMQP client library using a set of defaults which correspond to a connection to a local AMQP server, authenticating as a guest user.
-This would be convenient for development purposes and casual use of AMQP applications.
+For example, the URI "amqp://", in which all components are absent, might result in an client library using a set of defaults which correspond to a connection to a local RabbitMQ server, authenticating as a guest user.
+This would be convenient for development purposes.

-The "amqps" URI scheme is used to instruct an AMQP client to make an secured connection to the AMQP server.
+The "amqps" URI scheme is used to instruct a client to make an secured connection to the server.

-The AMQP 0-8 and 0-9-1 specifications assume that the underlying transport layer provides reliable byte-stream-oriented virtual circuits.
+The AMQP 0-9-1 specification assume that the underlying transport layer provides reliable byte stream-oriented virtual circuits.
 When it is not necessary to secure the traffic on the network, TCP/IP connections are typically used.

 Apart from the scheme identifier, the syntax of the "amqps" URI scheme is identical to that of the "amqp" URI scheme: